 Paul explains the message of the gospel in a similar way.
 In his greeting he speaks God’s grace and peace on his readers.
 How?
 They can have grace and peace ‘from God our Father and the Lord Jesus Christ.’
 This peace comes from God by grace – a free gift.
 It is peace with God and with our consciences.
 It is peace of mind and heart, which is far more precious than peace of body or society.
 He can greet these people with peace because it is theirs through Jesus.

 Jesus, on the other hand, sacrificed himself not just for his friends, but also for his enemies.
 Paul says here that it was ‘for/because of our sins’ that Jesus came into the world and died on a cross.
 Jesus repeatedly describes his ministry in those time – ‘the Son of man did not come to be served but to serve and give his life as a ransom for many’ – and it is this ransom idea that prevails.
 The thought is that our sins condemn us before God and separate us from his blessing.
-As Peter says in 1 Peter 3:18 ‘Christ also suffered for sins once, the righteous for the unrighteous, that he might bring us to God…’ Just as the priest in the OT had to over animal sacrifices to cover the sins of the people, so Jesus offers himself (Heb.9:13-14) to God once for all.
+As Peter says in 1 Peter 3:18 ‘Christ also suffered for sins once, the righteous for the unrighteous, that he might bring us to God…’ Unlike the priests in the OT who had to offer animal sacrifices to cover the sins of the people, instead Jesus offers himself (Heb.9:13-14) to God once for all.

 Jesus’ sacrifice rescues us from the rule of evil

 Wars should be about justice overcoming evil.
-For example, WWII impresses on us the fact that that the democratic nations were in a life and death battle for freedom.
-The bloodthirsty fascism of the Nazi’s, the lunacy of Mussolini, and the fanatical imperialism of the Japanese spurred men and women to enlist in what had become a fight for survival.
+For example, WWII impresses on us the fact that that the democratic nations were in a life and death battle against fascism.
+The dangerous and twisted Nazi’s, the lunacy of Mussolini, and the fanaticism of the Japanese emperor cult spurred men and women to enlist in what had become a fight for survival.
 We needed to be rescued from their evil rule.